chaoss/wg-evolution/metrics/Reviews.md

 # Reviews
-Question: What new review requests for changes to the source code, occurred during a certain period?
+Question: What new review requests for changes to the source code occurred during a certain period?

 ## Description
 When a project uses code review processes, changes are not directly